Tia - Designing an AI powered chat to find top candidates for high volume hiring

 Generate: Decline and acceptance emails, interview questions or training plans based on candidate data

-To prioritise a fast release, the team focused on adoption feedback and deprioritised other ideas in favour of lowest possible effort
+To prioritise a fast release, the team focused on adoption feedback and deprioritised other ideas in favour of lowest possible effort.

 Branding